chobble-mirror/marky-t/src/services/wedding-dj.md

 link_title: Weddings
 meta_description: TODO
 meta_title: Wedding DJ
+short_snippet: Creating the perfect soundtrack for your special day.
 snippet: A dedicated professional who'll ensure your day flows perfectly from ceremony to last dance.
 ---

+> "I highly recommend this fine man."

 ## Your Perfect Wedding, The Ultimate Party